MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon> Forschungszentrum Jülich

-Andreas Galsterer shows strong nerves during the German Billard-Championship. © Billardmagazin Touch
+Andreas Galsterer, mechanical engineer at FRM II, shows strong nerves during the German Billard-Championship. © Billardmagazin Touch

 With eyes fixed on the table the player examines the situation from multiple perspectives.
 Which way leads to victory, which ball will be deposited next into the pockets?
 Risky choice or safe haven?
 Targeting with a steady hand the player creates new facts by releasing a precise pulse with his cue.
 He is not confused by the new constellation but exactly anticipated the changed conditions.
 What´s up here?
 We are talking about billiards – a multifaceted sport requiring quite different skills.
 For “billiards is the well-developed art of thinking ahead.
 It is not only a game, but first and foremost a demanding sport, which requires good stamina, the logical thinking of a chess player, and the stable hand of a concert pianist.”
 That is how Albert Einstein once appreciated the cue sport.